Refined multiplicative tensor product of matrix factorizations

 \begin{quote} \textbf{Abstract} \end{quote}

 An algorithm for matrix factorization of polynomials was proposed in \cite{fomatati2022tensor} and it was shown that this algorithm produces better results than the standard method for factoring polynomials on the class of summand-reducible polynomials.
-In this paper, we improve this algorithm by refining the construction of one of its two main ingredients, namely the multiplicative tensor product $\widetilde{\otimes}$ of matrix factorizations to obtain another different bifunctorial operation that we call the reduced multiplicative tensor product of matrix factorizations denoted by $\overline{\otimes}$.
+In this paper, we improve this algorithm by refining the construction of one of its two main ingredients, namely the multiplicative tensor product $\widetilde{\otimes}$ of matrix factorizations to obtain another different bifunctorial operation denoted by $\overline{\otimes}$.
+We refer to $\overline{\otimes}$ as the refined multiplicative tensor product of matrix factorizations.
 In fact, we observe that in the algorithm for matrix factorization of polynomials developed in \cite{fomatati2022tensor}, if we replace $\widetilde{\otimes}$ by $\overline{\otimes}$, we obtain better results on the class of summand-reducible polynomials in the sense that the refined algorithm produces matrix factors which are of smaller sizes. \\\\ \textbf{Keywords.} Matrix factorization, tensor product, standard method for factoring polynomials, summand-reducible polynomials.\\ \textbf{Mathematics Subject Classification (2020).} 15A23, 15A69, 18A05.